 - Apple Pay,

-- eBay coupons, gift cards, etc. (if applicable).
+- eBay coupons, gift cards, etc. (if applicable), or

-The underlying contract for the buyer’s purchase of goods or services from you is directly concluded between you and the buyer in the same manner as for transactions for which we do not manage payments.
+The underlying contract for the buyer’s purchase of “items” (which may refer to goods and/or services) from you is directly concluded between you and the buyer.

 2. International Sales

 Because multiple eBay Payment Entities provide Payment Services, you may receive Payment Services from more than one eBay Payment Entity, as follows:

 - If you receive Payment Services from an eBay Payment Entity, such entity is appointed to process transactions and manage the settlement of funds related to your sales.

 Each eBay Payment Entity is appointed to manage payments for sales on one or more sites, as set forth in the table below (“Responsible Payment Entity”).
 The site on which you list your item will determine the Responsible Payment Entity for a given